 |---|---|---|

-| Context Awareness | Generic | School + NEP specific |
+| Context Awareness | Generic | Education-native |

 | Noise Handling | Low | High (trend-based) |

-| Learning Stability | One-shot | Gradual & adaptive |
+| Learning Stability | One-shot | Gradual and adaptive |

 | Classroom Fit | Optional tool | Daily workflow |

-| Policy Alignment | Not native | NEP-native |
+| Curriculum Alignment | Not native | Built-in per platform |

-| Explainability | Black-box | Explainable flow |
+| Explainability | Black-box | Full audit trail |